aidanblume/Ins/Docs/Model/FinalReport.md

 # Final Model Report
-_Report describing the final model to be delivered - typically comprised of one or more of the models built during the life of the project_
+_Report describing the final model to be delivered - typically comprised of one or more of the models built during the life of the project._

 ## Analytic Approach
-* What is target definition
+* What is target definition?
-* What are inputs (description)
+* What are inputs (description)?
 * What kind of model was built?

 ## Solution Description